 The OFWIM awards program recognizes outstanding work in the field of fish and wildlife information services.
 In most cases, award recipients are announced at the organization’s Annual Conference.

 The OFWIM Student Scholarship recognizes academic and professional excellence among students enrolled full-time in fisheries and wildlife-related curricula at an accredited college or university, with research or studies emphasizing wildlife information management and/or geographic information systems (GIS).
 The scholarship award supports student attendance at the OFWIM meeting, at which they present their research.
-Our 2016 winner was chosen from a pool of eight outstanding applicants (the most ever for this award!)

 Established in 2013, this award combines two previous award categories: Best Web-based Technical Application and Best Collaborative Project.
 It recognizes excellence in the advancement of fish and wildlife information management technology or processes.
 Nominated projects or applications will be evaluated for technical accomplishment, innovation, success in meeting their stated goals, and/or success in developing and sustaining partnership.